-If the GDPR is not retained unchanged in UK law, then the impact of the GDPR on data transfer and on existing and future contractual arrangements must be reviewed.
+The impact of the GDPR on data transfer and on existing and future contractual arrangements must be reviewed.

-Depending on how the passporting issue is dealt with, there must be a plan for the possible relocation of employees to and from the UK.
+There must be a plan for the possible relocation of employees to and from the UK.
 If relevant, TUPE regulations must be considered.

 No specific tax other than insurance premium tax (IPT) applies to the sale of policies in Belgium.
 Certain types of policy are exempted.

 Insurance mediation services (and related services) are exempt from VAT.